Table of Contents

 Saving apps to KookaberryScripts

-KookaBlockly scripts are stored in a KookaBlockly sub-folder.
-When you click the “SaveAs” button in the editor window you are directed to this sub-folder.
-You can add as many folders as you like to the KookaberryScripts>KookaBlockly sub folder
+When you click the “SaveAs” button in the editor windows you are directed to the appropriate sub-folder.
+You can add as many folders as you like to the KookaberryScripts>KookaBlockly sub folder.
+A very useful one is a “My programmes” subfolder as shown below

 Special suffix